-The benefits of this method are it's expense and simplicity.
-It's drawbacks are that it is time consuming; the amino acid needs of rats are not those of humans; and the amino acid needs of growing animals are not those of adult animals (growing animals and humans need more lysine, for example).
+The benefits of this method are its expense and simplicity.
+Its drawbacks are that it is time consuming, the amino acid needs of rats are not those of humans, and the amino acid needs of growing animals are not those of adult animals (growing animals and humans need more lysine, for example).

 Food labels have to take protein quality into consideration, using the PER of casein as a reference point.
 If a food has a protein quality equal or better than that of casein, the RDA is 45 grams.
 If the protein quality is less than casein you need 65 grams for the RDA.

-You may be wondering if it makes any difference if you eat your protein from a supplement or from food.
-Remember that by the time it gets absorbed into the blood stream, all your body knows is how much of each amino acid was present in what you consumed.
+You may be wondering if it makes any difference if you get your protein from a supplement or from food.
+Remember that by the time it gets absorbed into the bloodstream, all your body knows is how much of each amino acid was present in what you consumed.